unfurl unfurl Add to Discord

 Add Reactions Add undo reaction to bot replies

-If permissions are missing when the bot joins, it will notify the server owner.
+All of these except Send Messages in Threads are required.
+If required permissions are missing when the bot joins, it will notify the server owner.
 If not fixed within 24 hours, the bot leaves automatically.

 Common questions